Introduction

 .

-For bosons, the operators and systems represent \[ \hat{O} = \sum_{j=0}^N \alpha_j \prod_{k, l} c_{k, j}^{\dagger} c_{l, j} \] with \(c^{\dagger}\) the bosonic creation operator, \(c\) the bosonic annihilation operator \[ \lbrack c_k^{\dagger}, c_j^{\dagger} \rbrack = 0, \\ \lbrack c_k, c_j \rbrack = 0, \\ \lbrack c_k^{\dagger}, c_j \rbrack = \delta_{k, j}. \]
+For bosons, the operators represent \[ \hat{O} = \sum_{j=0}^N \alpha_j \prod_{k, l} c_{k, j}^{\dagger} c_{l, j} \] with \(c^{\dagger}\) the bosonic creation operator, \(c\) the bosonic annihilation operator \[ \lbrack c_k^{\dagger}, c_j^{\dagger} \rbrack = 0, \\ \lbrack c_k, c_j \rbrack = 0, \\ \lbrack c_k^{\dagger}, c_j \rbrack = \delta_{k, j}. \]

-For fermions, the operators and systems represent \[ \hat{O} = \sum_{j=0}^N \alpha_j \prod_{k, l} c_{k, j}^{\dagger} c_{l,j} \] with \(c^{\dagger}\) the fermionionic creation operator, \(c\) the fermionionic annihilation operator \[ \lbrace c_k^{\dagger}, c_j^{\dagger} \rbrace = 0, \\ \lbrace c_k, c_j \rbrace = 0, \\ \lbrace c_k^{\dagger}, c_j \rbrace = \delta_{k, j}. \]
+For fermions, the operators represent \[ \hat{O} = \sum_{j=0}^N \alpha_j \prod_{k, l} c_{k, j}^{\dagger} c_{l,j} \] with \(c^{\dagger}\) the fermionionic creation operator, \(c\) the fermionionic annihilation operator \[ \lbrace c_k^{\dagger}, c_j^{\dagger} \rbrace = 0, \\ \lbrace c_k, c_j \rbrace = 0, \\ \lbrace c_k^{\dagger}, c_j \rbrace = \delta_{k, j}. \]

-The operators and systems in struqture are
+The operators in struqture are

 DecoherenceOperator